Creating professional Circus Artists since 2007

-Year Three is the final year and designed to ensure that students are performing at an elite level and prepared to work in the industry.
-Year 3 will admit 5-10 students who will focus primarily on their major and minor acts.
-Students will also be guided through developing a character over the year separate from their acts, and will create both promotional and business materials they will require later.
-In addition, this group will develop a full-length show that will embark on a small tour at the end of the program.
+Year Three is the final year and designed to guarantee that students are performing at an elite level and prepared to work in the industry.
+Year 3 will admit 5-10 students each year who will focus primarily on their major and minor acts as well as working as an ensemble.
+This group will develop a full-length show that will complete a several-week tour at the end of the program.
 Graduates of Year 3 may also be eligible for sponsorship in International Circus Festivals.

-Graduates of the 3rd year leave NECCA ready for life as a professional circus performer.
-They have acts and skills ready for hire in professional touring shows and ensembles or as an independent performer.
+Graduates of the 3-year ProTrack program leave NECCA ready for life as a professional circus performer.
+They have acts and skills that are ready for hire in professional touring shows and ensembles or as an independent performer.
 They understand what it takes to make performing a full-time job and have the professional materials needed to work in the market.
 They will also have experience touring an ensemble show, allowing them a chance to see what life is like on the road as well as to give them exposure in the industry.
 After that, they have access to NECCA’s extensive network of contacts and support in finding auditions and connecting with companies.

 How do I apply?